Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Problem Formulation

 \section{Problem Formulation}

-\paragraph{Zero-shot Intent Detection} In ZSID, the model is trained on the annotated dataset \{($x$, $y$)\}, where $y\,\in\,Y_{seen}=\,\{y^{s}_1, y^{s}_2, \dots, y^{s}_I\}$ is the intent label and $x$ is the utterance.
+\paragraph{Zero-shot Intent Detection.} In ZSID, the model is trained on the annotated dataset \{($x$, $y$)\}, where $y\,\in\,Y_{seen}=\,\{y^{s}_1, y^{s}_2, \dots, y^{s}_I\}$ is the intent label and $x$ is the utterance.
 At test time, the goal is to identify the intent of an utterance, which belongs to one of the $J$ unseen intents $Y_{unseen}=\{y^{u}_{1}, y^{u}_{2}, \dots, y^{u}_{J}\}$, where $Y_{seen}\cap Y_{unseen}=\emptyset$.

-\paragraph{Generalized Zero-shot Intent Detection} In GZSID, the model is presented with utterances from either seen or unseen intents, and the prediction space is $Y_{seen} \cup Y_{unseen}$.

-\paragraph{Unknown Intent Detection (UID) \citep{LinX19}} In UID, the training set is the same as ZSID and GZSID.
-During testing, the model is expected to decide whether an utterance belongs to the unknown intents.
+\paragraph{Generalized Zero-shot Intent Detection.} In GZSID, the model is presented with utterances from either seen or unseen intents, and the prediction space is $Y_{seen} \cup Y_{unseen}$. \paragraph{Unknown Intent Detection (UID).} In UID~\cite{LinX19}, the training set is the same as ZSID and GZSID.
+During testing, the model is expected to detect seen intents and decide whether an utterance belongs to the unknown intents.
 The prediction space is $\{y^{s}_1, y^{s}_2,\dots, y^{s}_I, y_{unseen}\}$, where all the unknown intents are grouped into a single class $y_{unseen}$.
+The GZSID can be solved by breaking it into UID and ZSID tasks(as shown in Figure1 lower).

-\paragraph{Simplified Unknown Intent Detection (SUID)} The prediction space is reduced to $\{y_{seen}, y_{unseen}\}$ in SUID.
+\paragraph{Simplified Unknown Intent Detection (SUID).} The prediction space is reduced to $\{y_{seen}, y_{unseen}\}$ in SUID.
 In our multi-task learning, SUID serves as an assistant task.